Aastrup (manor house): Det Grevelige Dannemandske Stift

+Aastrup Kloster served its original purpose until 1985.
+It is still owned by the foundation.

 Architecture

 The main building is a three-winged complex.
 The east wing was built in 1613 by Enevold Kruse.
 It is constructed in red brick with crow-stepped gables and vaulted cellar.
 Above the gate is a sandstone plate with Enevold Kruse's and his wife Else Marsvin's names.
 It is unclear when the north wing was built but it is probably younger than the east wing.
 The west wing is from 1856.
 The north and west wings are also built in red brick.
-The entire complex was renovated in 1922-1928 by the architect V. Holck.
+The entire complex was renovated in 1922–1928 by the architect V. Holck.
 The main building (all three wings) was listed on the Danish registry of protected buildings and structures in 1918.

 The home farm (avlsgården) was built in circa 1870.
 It is not listed.

 Estate

 The estate has a total area of 688 hectares of which 363 hectares are farmland, 283 are woodland and 25 hectares are parkland.